Day Adams, LMFT

 engaged in creative or organizing work and navigating feelings of burnout and hopelessness

-I practice narrative therapy in a warm, conversational, and practical way, often incorporating writing of some kind.
-I believe therapy is a collaborative process in pursuit of preferred ways of living, facilitating different kinds of attention, perspective, and relationship.
-I'll accompany you in your search for understanding and welcome your curiosity, feelings, and reflections into our conversations.
-I'm here to help you articulate and foreground what you value and cherish most and to tell the meaningful stories of your life, painful, joyful, and in-between.
-I know you walk your own path, and where you head is up to you - it’s my honor to help you uncover and recover the skills and knowledges most needed to move in that direction with all possible resilience, flexibility, and a sense of connection with others.
+I practice relational narrative therapy in a warm, conversational, and practical way, often incorporating writing of some kind.
+I believe therapy is a collaborative process in pursuit of preferred ways of living and being in relationship.
+Together we seek out different perspectives and try to articulate what you value most and tell the meaningful stories of your life: painful, joyful, and somewhere in-between.
+I'll accompany you on this search for vision and understanding.
+I'll welcome your curiosity, feelings, and reflections into our conversations.
+You walk your own path, and where you head is up to you; it’s my honor to help you access the most relevant skills and knowledges to move in those preferred directions with a solid sense of agency and a deep sense of connection with others.

 I have a Master’s Degree in Marriage, Couples, and Family Therapy from Lewis & Clark Graduate School of Education and Counseling.
 My coursework included major systemic therapeutic models, human development and family life cycles, equity in relational therapy, human sexuality, and assessment, diagnosis, and treatment planning for individuals, couples, families, and groups.
-I have additional training in psychological first aid and suicide assessment.
+I have additional training in psychological first aid, suicide assessment, perinatal mental health, and parenting in early childhood.
 I have completed graduate-level narrative therapy training through the Evanston Family Therapy Center.
 My clinical work has been at the Lewis & Clark Community Counseling Center, Lutheran Community Services NW, and in private practice.
-Prior to graduate school, I was engaged in the training and practice of holistic peer counseling and as a labor organizer.
+Prior to graduate school, I practiced holistic peer counseling and was a labor organizer.

 Therapy Rates